What to look for examining a vinyl record – The Vinyl Inspector

 - Wow and flutter, due to an imperfectly centered spindle hole.
 Drives some people crazy, others, not so much.

 - Polythene transfer.
 Patterned moire-reflections on the vinyl surface most noticeable on the vinyl runout area.
-Caused by polythene-lined inner sleeves popular in the ’60s which over time created a chemical reaction, bonding the polythene to the vinyl.
+Caused by polythene-lined inner sleeves popular in the ’60s which over time bonded polythene to the vinyl.
 It is impervious to record cleaning, it is very nasty, and can transfer plastic contaminant permanently onto your precious stylus-tip, impairing its tracking ability.
 Any record with polythene transfer should be rejected.

 - Pressing faults, common in American pressings, typified by small bumps in the vinyl surface.
-Probably the result of imperfectly dry labels being used – during pressing, any moisture converts to steam which impedes perfect vinyl fill.
+Probably the result of imperfectly dry labels during pressing – any moisture converts to steam which impedes perfect vinyl fill.
 Mostly these blemishes don’t affect play, though they can look alarming and, rarely, can cause a needle skip.

 - A stamp on the label or cover indicating property of a Public or College Library, meaning many different listeners and record players – increased risk of play with needle in poor condition.
 One record I saw had “Property of Camden Library” in large raised letters heat-embossed in the runout, which would immediately damage the first needle to hit it.